orange2120/DSnP2018/README.md

 ![Fraig](./fraig/Fraig.png)

-<font color=red>WARNING: CirSim and CirFraig</font> remains unfinished yet, use with care!
+**WARNING**: CirSim and CirFraig remains unfinished yet, use with care!

 ### Useful tools (but NO WARRANTY)
 `genTR.sh` : Automatically run Fraig and reference program with provided dofile.